home-assistant/home-assistant.io/source/_integrations/mypermobil.markdown

   The number of watt hours of energy stored in the battery on its current charge.
 - **Full charge distance**
   The distance the wheelchair can travel on a full charge.
 This figure is an estimate and should not be relied upon.
-- **Distance travelled**
+- **Distance traveled**
-  The distance the wheelchair has travelled today.
+  The distance the wheelchair has traveled today.
 - **Number of adjustments**
   The number of adjustments sessions today.
 Multiple different adjustment within a short time period are counted as a single sessions.
 - **Highest number of adjustments**
   The highest number of adjustments ever recorded in a single day.
-- **Longest distance travelled**
+- **Longest distance traveled**
-  The largest distance travelled ever recorded in a single day.
+  The largest distance traveled ever recorded in a single day.